kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

   the Pods run one container, `nginx`, which runs the `nginx` [Docker Hub](https://hub.docker.com/) image at version 1.7.9.
   * Create one container and name it `nginx` using the `name` field.
-  * Open port `80` so that the container can send and accept traffic.

-  Follow the steps given below create the above Deployment:
+  Follow the steps given below to create the above Deployment:

   Before you begin, make sure your Kubernetes cluster is up and running.